Import an existing Kubernetes environment

 Importing your kubeconfig

-Once you have your kubeconfig file created, click on Environments then Add environment.
+Once you have your kubeconfig file created, from the menu expand Environment-related, click Environments, then click Add environment.

 Select the Kubernetes option and click Start Wizard.
 Then select the Import option.